The 2021 season has opened!! Come and join us on a trip...

-The Kingswear Castle was built in 1924 and has been lovingly restored to her former glory, she has flush decks and wheelchair friendly gangways but her toilets are below decks and are not DDA compliant.
+The Kingswear Castle was built in 1924 and as an historic ship she has been lovingly restored to her former glory, she has flush decks and wheelchair friendly gangways but her toilets are below decks and are not DDA compliant.

 If you are concerned please call us on 01803 555872.